PolymeshAssociation/Polymesh/.github/pull_request_template.md

 If your PR has an external impact, please complete the `changelog` below.
 Headings under the `changelog` are optional, and should only be included if relevant for this PR.

-Please add any general description of the changes before the `changelog`
+Please add any general description of the changes before the `changelog`.

+Items should be added to the `changelog` using bulletpoints.

 ## changelog

 ### new features

-[new feature, schema, events, RPC]
+- [new feature, schema, events, RPC]

 ### modified API

-[modified APIs, schema, events, RPC]
+- [modified APIs, schema, events, RPC]

 ### modified logic

-[modified behaviour, bug fixes]
+- [modified behaviour, bug fixes]